mosaicml/examples/resnet/README.md

 # Saving and Loading checkpoints

 At the bottom of `yamls/resnet50.yaml`, we provide arguments for saving and loading model weights.
 Please specify the `save_folder` or `load_path` arguments if you need to save or load checkpoints!

-# On memory constraints
-In previous blog posts ([1](https://www.mosaicml.com/blog/farewell-oom), [2](https://www.mosaicml.com/blog/billion-parameter-gpt-training-made-easy))
-we demonstrated Auto Grad Accum, which allows Composer to determine `grad_accum` on its own.
-This means the same configuration can be run on different hardware or on a fewer number of devices without having to manually adjust the gradient accumulation!
-We have done extensive testing on this feature, but if there are any issues you can manually set `grad_accum` to your desired value.

 # Contact Us
 If you run into any problems with the code, please file Github issues directly to this repo.